 Binge alcohol consumption significantly increases the risk of injuries such as falls, burns, and drownings.
-The reason is that alcohol diminishes the mind’s senses, responses, and decision-making abilities.
+The reason is that alcohol diminishes the mind’s senses, responses, and decision-making abilities due to impaired judgment.
 Underage drinking is responsible for the deaths of about 5000 people below 21 years of age each year in the US (6).

 A state of intoxication also makes teens more likely to indulge in unprotected sexual activities.
 This can result in an increased risk of teen pregnancy and sexually transmitted diseases (STDs).